1500 PhD Scholars To Be Placed In Top US Varsities By HEC - UrduPoint

 1500 PhD Scholars To Be Placed In Top US Varsities By HEC

-The Higher Education Commission (HEC) was undertaking efforts to achieve the task of 1500 Pakistani students' placement in PhD programmes at top ranked US universities under Phase-I of the US-Pakistan Knowledge Corridor

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Feb, 2020 ) :The Higher Education Commission (HEC) was undertaking efforts to achieve the task of 1500 Pakistani students' placement in PhD programmes at top ranked US universities under Phase-I of the US-Pakistan Knowledge Corridor.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Feb, 2020 ) :The Higher Education Commission (HEC) is undertaking efforts to achieve the task of 1500 Pakistani students' placement in PhD programmes at top ranked US universities under Phase-I of the US-Pakistan Knowledge Corridor.

-These efforts have resulted in partnerships and formal Documents of Understanding (DoUs) between HEC and the US universities to support this initiative, the official sources from HEC said on Monday.
+These efforts have resulted in partnerships and formal Documents of Understanding (DoUs) between HEC and the US universities to support this initiative, the official sources from HEC said.

 Under the initiative, the sources said, HEC also planned to impart training to1000-2000 potential candidates annually for admission in US universities through preparatory classes for English language and GRE under "Talent Farming Process" as per admission requirements of US universities.